 The Get Fit Season

 The annual pressure to have a great beach body rolls around each spring.
 Madison Avenue bombards society with the idea that summer means no excuses to have washboard abs and bikini bodies.
 Viewing and hearing a plethora of pressure to lose weight, tone up, and be tan can be quite stressful for anyone.
 Self-image can take a tumble for anyone who doesn’t already look like a runway model or bodybuilder.
-It can be even worse for those with reverse seasonal affective disorder who aren’t inclined to run out and join a gym, exercise outdoors, or start an unhealthy crash diet.
+It can be even worse for those with the reverse seasonal affective disorder who aren’t inclined to run out and join a gym, exercise outdoors, or start an unhealthy crash diet.

 Summer Parties and Get-Together Aren’t Fun for Everyone